puppetlabs/puppet-docs/source/puppet/4.10/tests_smoke.markdown

 Exploring Further
 -----------------

 This form of testing is extremely basic, and still requires a human reader to determine whether the right RAL events are being generated or the right system configuration is being enforced.
-For more advanced testing, you may want to investigate [cucumber-puppet][cukepup] or [cucumber-nagios][cukenag].
+For more advanced testing, you might want to investigate [cucumber-puppet][cukepup] or [cucumber-nagios][cukenag].

 [cukepup]: https://github.com/nistude/cucumber-puppet
 [cukenag]: http://auxesis.github.com/cucumber-nagios/